caraya/rivendellweb-patterns/src/components/01-atoms/03-list/numbered-list/readme.md

 # Ordered/numbered lists

+> **The decimal list with leading 0 needs to start from 1, not 0**

 The lists in this example leverage the `counter-style` at-rule to create customized numbering schemes.

 ## Links and Information